 Over 126,000 speech-language pathologists are currently certified by the American Speech-Language and Hearing Association; over 2500 are licensed in the state of Connecticut.
 More than 57% of certified speech-language pathologists work in educational facilities, 38% are employed in health care facilities and almost 15% are employed in nonresidential health care facilities including home health, private practice offices and speech and hearing centers.

-According to the U.S. Bureau of Labor Statistics and the American Speech-Language and Hearing Association, employment of speech-language pathologists is expected to grow by 19 percent from 2008 to 2018, faster than the average for all occupations, because:
+According to the U.S. Bureau of Labor Statistics and the American Speech-Language and Hearing Association, employment of speech-language pathologists is expected to grow by 21 percent over the next decade, faster than the average for all occupations, because:

 - As the members of the baby-boom generation continue to age, the possibility of neurological disorders and associated speech, language, cognitive-communication and swallowing impairments increases.

 - Medical advances also are improving the survival rate of premature infants and trauma and stroke victims, who then need assessment and sometimes treatment.

 - Employment in educational services will increase with the growth in elementary and secondary school enrollments, including enrollment of students with special education needs.

 - Greater awareness of the importance of early identification and diagnosis of speech and language disorders in young children will also increase employment.

 - In addition to job growth, a number of job openings in speech-language pathology will be due to retirements of the baby boom generation.

 - Opportunities should be particularly favorable for those with the ability to speak a second language, such as Spanish.

 - SLP is ranked 28th in the 2016 ratings of "Best 100 Jobs" by U.S. News and World Report